DarkNOTcOoL/obcpredictor/README.md

 # obcpredictor
-[UPDATE] JEE Rank Predictor: Now with support for General, OBC, & EWS I’ve completely overhauled the logic to support General and EWS categories alongside OBC-NCL.
+[RELEASE] JEE Percentile ⇄ OBC/EWS Rank Predictor [UPDATE 1] JEE Rank Predictor: Now with support for General, OBC, & EWS [UPDATE 2] Started to use numpy.interp() function instead of previous method

+I’ve completely overhauled the logic to support General and EWS categories alongside OBC-NCL.

 If you're tired of websites that give you a single random number out of thin air with no context, try this.